tanmaymestry/100_Game/README.md

-# 100_Game
+### 🎯 The 100 Game – A Battle of Strategy & Numbers!
+Can you be the mastermind who lands exactly on 100?

-The 100 Game is a strategic and engaging number game where the objective is to be the player who reaches exactly 100.
+The 100 Game is a thrilling test of strategy, logic, and quick thinking!
+The goal?
+Be the player who makes the total reach exactly 100.
+But beware—every move counts, and the computer is ready to challenge you with smart, calculated moves!

+### 🕹️ How to Play
-Players take turns adding a number between 1 and 10 to a running total, starting from zero.
+Start with zero and take turns adding a number between 1 and 10 to the total.
-The player who makes the total exactly 100 wins the game.
+The first player to reach exactly 100 wins.
+Think ahead—every move could be the difference between victory and defeat!

-Game Rules:
+### 🚀 Game Features

-The game begins with a total of 0.
-Players take turns to add a number between 1 and 10 to the current total.
-The player who makes the total "exactly the number 100" wins the game.
-Features:

-Interactive Gameplay: Players choose whether to play first or second.
-Smart Opponent: The computer does strategic moves to challenge the player.
-Move History: Track each move made by both the player and the computer.
-This game offers a fun way to practice basic arithmetic and strategic thinking.
-Whether you prefer to play first or let the computer make the initial move, you'll find yourself engaged by the challenge of reaching exactly 100.
+✅ Strategic Gameplay – Will you play first or let the computer make the opening move?
+✅ Smart AI Opponent – Face off against a calculated, strategic computer challenger.
+✅ Move History Tracking – Keep tabs on every move, study patterns, and refine your strategy.
+✅ Fun & Engaging – Sharpen your math skills while enjoying an intense mental battle!

-Can you outsmart the computer and claim victory?
+### Do you have what it takes to outsmart the computer and claim victory?
+Jump in and put your strategy to the test!